 Make sure you continue stirring other wise your roux will burn.
 And then it’s ruined.
 I, of course, have never burned roux.
 Never.
 Ok, maybe once or twice.

-Once the roux is a light brown color, add the curry powder, garam masala and white pepper.
+Once the roux is a light brown color (see above), add the curry powder, garam masala and white pepper.
 Stir for 30 seconds then remove from heat.

 Did you make this recipe? rate it and leave a comment below to let me know how it turned out!

 - Melt the butter in a saucepan over medium heat.

 Add the flour and stir, continuously, for about 10-20 minutes, or until the roux starts to turn a light toasted brown color.
 Make sure you continue stirring other wise your roux will burn.